 Good Is Not Nice: Reacher can come across as a real asshole, often insulting and bullying people even if it's for a good cause.

-Grievous Harm with a Body: Downplayed; in the bathroom fight scene, Reacher knocks down one guy onto another and smashes the top guy's head into the bottom guy's until both are out.
+Grievous Harm with a Body: Downplayed, but no less effective; in the bathroom fight scene, Reacher knocks down one guy onto another and smashes the top guy's head into the bottom guy's until both are out.

 Hostage Situation: Defied by Reacher.
 Though he's going to rescue the girl, he refuses to do it by their rules, and warns that a man like him will be no end of trouble if so inclined.
 He instead forces them to give up their location, then attacks on his schedule.

-Oh Crap: The look on the Zec's face when the man who would do anything to survive realises he's just talked himself into a death sentence.
+The look on the Zec's face when the man who would do anything to survive realizes he's just talked himself into a death sentence.

 Orgy of Evidence: This is what the case against James Barr becomes.
 However, what makes Reacher suspicious is not the amount of evidence, but that the investigative team thought to look for a clue that they had no reason to believe existed.

-Pittsburgh: A lot of footage of The Allegheny River across from PNC Park and the Fort Duquesne Bridge.
-(If you look at the picture of the city on the page for Pittsburgh, it's the section directly behind the first bridge over the river to your left.
+Pittsburgh: A lot of footage of the Allegheny River across from PNC Park and the Fort Duquesne Bridge.
+(In fact, you can see the sniper's nest in the Pittsburgh page image, between the closest two bridges on the left.
 Gives you an idea of how far he was shooting, too.)